PowerSheetco/rss-reader-upwork/README.md

 # PowerSheet RSS Reader Upwork

 ## Features
-* instant email notifications
+* Instant email notifications
-* cloud-based
+* Cloud-based
-* cross-platform
+* Cross-platform
-* no extra apps needed to install
+* No extra apps installed
-* familiar interface - just use your email client and Google Sheets
+* Familiar interface - just use your email client and Google Sheets
-* open jobs pages from the push notifications
+* Open jobs pages right from the push notifications
 * Update jobs content and recieve update notifications (price went up - get notified!)
-* easy way to start and stop the reader
+* Easy way to start and stop the reader
 * Get notified when jobs are closed
 * All fields separated - use filters/search by any field available in the RSS feed
 * EXCLUSIVE access to jobs that appeared on the website later and on other pages (this happens)